V01D-NULL/MoonOS/README.md

 - build-util/ --  3rd party tools needed to build the Validity kernel + makefile flags
 - debug-util/ --  Files needed for debugging Validity.
 - boot/		  --  Everything Validity needs in order to boot
-- font/		  --  Contains the sfn font file which will be used by the kernel once VESA is enabled

 # Installation
 ## Building: (assuming you are using a debian based distro)